hyperledger/besu-docs/DOC-STYLE-GUIDE.md

 ### 4. Be Informative But Concise

-We seek a balance between providing enough relevant information to help our users develop a solid mental model of how Pantheon works without forcing them to read too much text or redundant detail.
+We seek a balance between providing enough relevant information to help our users develop a solid mental model of how Besu works without forcing them to read too much text or redundant detail.

 To provide additional detail, use sub-sections.